A Brief Look into the History of Mother's Day - Baby Chick

 Modern Manifestation

-In the ultimate show of gratitude, the daughter of Ann Jarvis, Anna Jarvis, set out in the early 1900s to honor her mother’s work.
-She established a day that revolved around mommas and the sacrifices they make for their children every day.
+In the ultimate show of gratitude, the daughter of Ann Jarvis, Anna Jarvis, set out in the early 1900s to honor her mother’s work.2 She established a day that revolved around moms and their daily sacrifices for their children.

 anna-jarvis_